 During every menstrual cycle, your cervix creates mucus.
 The nature of this mucus keeps changing very frequently and this change reflects your fertility level.
 After a period gets over, you’ll notice dry days when the cervix won’t produce any mucus.
 This dryness may make sex a little uncomfortable as well.
 Those days, when there’ll be no cervical mucus, your fertility rate will be low.

-Interestingly, the consultant gynaecologists at Medical Express Clinic explains, in course of time the mucus will turn cloudy, wetter, more stretchable and slippery automatically on its own across a span of several days.
+Interestingly, the Private Gynaecologist at the Medical Express Clinic explains, in course of time the mucus will turn cloudy, wetter, more stretchable and slippery automatically on its own across a span of several days.
 Finally, it’ll become slippery and dense like the egg-white.
 This signals your high fertility rate, which normally lasts 4 days at a stretch.
 The mucus is obscured by the menstrual flow during the days when you’re menstruating.

 After leaving the bed and before using the toilet in the morning, wipe your vagina with a clean tissue.
 Note if there’s any mucus either on the tissue or in your undergarment.
 If there’s any, note its consistency and colour.
 Wash the hands and place your index finger into your vagina.
 Then, gently take out the hand and rub the mucus a little between the index finger and the thumb.
 In the next step, separate your fingers and this test will tell you the mucus consistency.